Photo credit: Ben Hughes

 Burd Ellen is a project featuring Debbie Armour (Alasdair Roberts, Green Ribbons) and Gayle Brogan (Pefkin, Electroscope).
 The group uses traditional song to explore and evoke dark landscapes and deep stories.
 Innovative instrumentation, drone and sound-wash support detailed vocal work to create a unique sonic atmosphere.

-They self-released their debut album Silver Came in Feb 2019, on limited edition CD.
-A record exploring women's narratives in British folk song, silver came investigates ideas of persistence, defiance, devotion and transformation.
+They self-released their debut album Silver Came in 2019.
 Their second album, Says The Never Beyond, is a collection of carols and wintersong that occupy the liminal space between sacred and secular, connecting to the deep seasonal traditions of Britain and Ireland.
-The record was critically very well received, finding it's spot in the top 10 of 2020 for many publications including The Guardian and Folk Radio UK.
+The record was critically well received, finding its spot in the top 10 of 2020 for many publications including The Guardian and Folk Radio UK.

-Burd Ellen are carving out a sonically adventurous niche, but one that is informed by a deep love and respect for traditional song.
+Burd Ellen have appeared at Cambridge Folk Festival, Celtic Connections, Fanø Free Folk Festival, Cafe Oto, The Glad Cafe and many other stages in the UK and Europe.
+They are carving out a sonically adventurous niche, but one that is informed by a deep love and respect for traditional song.

 "dripping with strangeness and unease" - 5*, The Guardian (Top 10 Folk Albums 2020)